Pabloandumundu/Tagstoo/README.md

 - Multimedia file preview in explorer/searcher.
 Also Epubs.
 - Integrated image viewer that can be launched alternatively to the system's default one.
 - Tags positions are interchangeable.
+- For a less llamative interface you can choose a 'grayscale' mode.

 **Distributable version, as a stand-alone and portable executable can be downloaded from [https://tagstoo.sourceforge.io/](https://tagstoo.sourceforge.io)**